Lausilio/Mini-batch-k-Means-Clustering/README.md

 # Web-Scale K-Means Clustering

-Management analysis of physical dataset project
+Management and analysis of physical dataset project

 Implementation of clustering machine learning techniques in PySpark environment